Venetoclax With Ibrutinib or Acalabrutinib in Pts. With High-risk CLL

 Patients receive venetoclax orally (PO) once daily (QD) and ibrutinib PO QD and acalabrutinib PO BID.
 Treatment repeat every 4 weeks for up to 24 cycles in the absence of disease progression or unaccepted toxicity.

 After completion of study treatment, patients are followed up every 6-12 months.

 |Study Type :||Interventional (Clinical Trial)|

 |Intervention Model:||Single Group Assignment|

 |Masking:||None (Open Label)|

-|Official Title:||A Phase II Study of Venetoclax (ABT-199) Added to Ibrutinib in Patients With High-Risk CLL|
+|Official Title:||A Phase II Study of Venetoclax (ABT-199) Consolidation for Patients Currently Receiving Ibrutinib or Acalabrutinib for High-risk CLL|